awsdocs/aws-private-ca-user-guide/doc_source/crl-planning.md

       $ aws kms get-key-policy --key-id key-id --policy-name default --output text > ./policy.json
       ```

-   1. Open the `policy.json` file in a text editor and add the following statement:
+   1. Open the `policy.json` file in a text editor\.
+Select one of the following policy statements and add it to the existing policy\.

+      If your Amazon S3 bucket key is *enabled*, use the following statement:

+      ```
+      {
+         "Sid":"Allow ACM-PCA use of the key",
+         "Effect":"Allow",
+         "Principal":{
+            "Service":"acm-pca.amazonaws.com"
+         },
+         "Action":[
+            "kms:GenerateDataKey",
+            "kms:Decrypt"
+         ],
+         "Resource":"*",
+         "Condition":{
+            "StringLike":{
+               "kms:EncryptionContext:aws:s3:arn":"arn:aws:s3:::bucket-name"
+            }
+         }
+      }
+      ```

+      If your Amazon S3 bucket key is *disabled*, use the following statement:

       ```
       {